Unity AI Models and Partners

 Generators

-The Unity AI Generators use several first-party (Unity) and third-party AI models to generate and refine assets.
-You can read more here about how Unity has trained its first-party models.
+The Unity AI Generators use several first-party (Unity) and Partner Models to generate and refine assets.
+Some useful information on Generators Partner Models:

 ---|---|---|